Abrahamogbedobor/azure-network-protocols/README.md

 <img src="https://i.imgur.com/RGvp0Dl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Several resources were created after complete deployment of VM1 as shown above.
-Resources such as virtual network, public IP, Network Security Group(FIREWALL), and NIC i.e Network Interface Card which is used as an adaptor were all created on VM1 automatically.
+Resources such as virtual network, public IP, Network Security Group(FIREWALL), and NIC i.e Network Interface Card which is used as an adaptor that is stationed in the cloud were all created on VM1 automatically.
 </p>
 <br />